ORNL/VERTEX-CFD/docs/theory.md

 \end{equation}
 $$

-The Cartesian coordinates are defined as $$x$$ and $$y$$ and the z-component of the velocity is assumed to be zero when used in three dimension.
+The Cartesian coordinates are defined as $$x$$ and $$y$$, and the z-component of the velocity is assumed to be zero when used in 3D.

-All boundary gradients are set to the interior values such as:
+All boundary gradients are set to the interior values such as the following:

 $$
 \begin{equation}